-The Massachusetts Life Sciences Center’s Internship Challenge Program is a workforce development program focused on enhancing the talent pipeline for Massachusetts companies engaged in life sciences.
+This is a workforce development program focused on enhancing the talent pipeline for Massachusetts companies engaged in life sciences.
 Representatives from companies looking to host interns will review applications and select candidates with the qualifications that are most suited to their needs.
 Internships can be part or full time and take place throughout the year.
-The Center’s Internship Program Year runs from May 1 through April 30 of any given year.
+The Center’s internship program year runs from May 1 through April 30 of any given year.
 Apply online at the link above.

 Fellowships are offered by the Smithsonian Institution to provide opportunities for graduate students, predoctoral students, and postdoctoral and senior investigators to conduct research in association with members of the Smithsonian professional research staff, and to utilize the resources of the Institution.
 These fellowships are offered through the Smithsonian's Office of Fellowships, and are administered under the charter of the Institution, 20 U.S. Code section 41 et seq.
-Fellowship awards under this program are contingent upon the availability of funds.
+Fellowship awards under this program are contingent upon the availability of funds

 The U.S. Environmental Protection Agency is looking for energetic and highly motivated students for summer employment.
 Numerous opportunities are available within EPA for students to gain valuable work experience while contributing to the mission of protecting human health and safeguarding the environment.
 Student summer employment opportunities are available at EPA’s headquarters in Washington, DC, and at regional office and laboratory locations nationwide.

 This award is endowed with a donation from the family of Alfred L. Borgatti.
-Dr. Borgatti, a long time member of the biology faculty, who was an ardent supporter of student scholarship in the Natural Sciences.
+Dr. Borgatti, a long time member of the biology faculty, who was an ardent supporter of student scholarship in the natural sciences.
 Each year, a biology major will be awarded funds to support student scholarship.
-2012 awarded amount of $1075.
-Application deadline: April each year.
+2015 awards: 3 scholarships at $800 each.
+Application deadline: April 11, 2016.

 This award is endowed with a donation from the family of Frederick A. Meier.
-Dr. Meier who was a part of the College from faculty member to President.
-There are two awards that have been historically in the amount of $725 each, one for a Chemistry major and one for a Biology major.
-Application Deadline: April 2012.
+Dr. Meier who was a part of the university from faculty member to president.
+There are two awards that have been historically in the amount of $725 each, one for a chemistry major and one for a biology major.
+Application deadline: April 11, 2016.

 The Sigma Xi Grants-in-Aid of Research (GIAR) program has been providing undergraduate and graduate students with valuable educational experiences for more than 80 years.
 By encouraging close working relationships between students and faculty, the program promotes scientific excellence and achievement through hands-on learning.
 The program awards grants of up to $1,000 to students from all areas of the sciences and engineering.
 Students use the funding to pay for travel expenses to and from a research site, or for purchase of non-standard laboratory equipment necessary to complete a specific research project.
-Application Deadlines are March 15 and October 15 annually.
+Application deadlines are March 15 and October 15 annually.

-The Women Divers Hall of Fame Undergraduate Marine Research Internship in Marine Biology A $1,000 scholarship will be awarded to a female undergraduate student who is (or will be) participating in an internship program with a focus in marine biology.
-Students must have completed at least 60 credits or hold third year (junior) status prior to starting the internship.
+A $1,000 scholarship will be awarded to a female undergraduate student who is (or will be) participating in an internship program with a focus in marine biology.
+Students must have completed at least 60 credits or hold third year (junior) status before starting the internship.
 Application deadline is January 15 each year.

 A full year scholarship working side by side with current leaders in underwater fields (application deadline is December 31).
-Summer Internships are for 2-3 summer months (Application deadline is January 31).
-For more information and applications got to owuscholarship.org/
+Summer Internships are for 2-3 summer months (application deadline is January 31).
+For more information and applications, go to owuscholarship.org.